InventedSoldier/nbascoreboardproject/README.md

 2. SECOND PAGE: If you click on a button in the top left corner of the homepage, you will be shown the schedule for the current NBA season in its entirety.

+## Instructions To Run

+RUN LOCALLY.
+CLONE REPOSITORY: InventedSoldier/nbascoreboardproject Find Project In Directory: nbascoreboardproject
+Open Project (VSCode) .
+Right Click On "index.html" and Select "OPEN WITH LIVE SERVER"

 ## Project Features

 For this project, I have elected to include the following 4 features from the Web/Dev 2 requirement list:

 1. "Visualize data in a user friendly way. (e.g. graph, chart, etc)."
-I have inserted data that displays scores, time left in the game, amd players stats that pull in data from the NBA API.
-This data is stored and presented as a scrollable and clickable selection of games and players stats.
+I have inserted data that displays scores, time left in the game, amd players stats that pull in data from Balldontlie API.
+This data is stored and presented as a scrollable selection of games.
+I will add players stats and updating scores at a later date.

-2. "Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)" I will have data upadated in real time of NBA games scores, start times, in game time left, and possesion arrow of which team has the ball in that current moment.
+2. "Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app. (ex: get the current games, and completion of games displayed)

 3. "Retrieve data from a third party API and use it to display something in your app."
 My app will pull data from the NBA API to provide information on games and statsitics.